-Financial assets are initially recognized at fair value (determined using quoted prices in active markets) and their subsequent measurement is dependent on their classification as described below.
-Their classification depends on the purpose for which the financial instruments were acquired or issued, their characteristics and the Trust's designation of such instruments.
+Financial assets and financial liabilities are initially recognized at fair value and their subsequent measurement is dependent on their classification as described below.
+Their classification depends on the purpose for which the financial instruments were acquired or issued and their characteristics.